spm/spm-docs/docs/tutorials/MEEG/meeg_firstlevel.md

     2. Prepare the data

         The data has already been converted to SPM and downsampled to 128Hz.
-This is single subject data with the following tag and prefix ("d" for downsampled).
+This is single subject data with the following name and prefix ("`d`" for downsampled).
 Download the files and put them in the data folder.
 We then move them programmatically to the analysis folder (this makes sure that the original data files are kept intact).
         ```matlab
-        tag    = 'pil02';
+        name   = 'pil02';
         prefix = 'd';
-        copyfile([datapath filesep prefix tag '.\*'], workpath);
+        copyfile(fullfile(datapath, [prefix name '.*']), workpath);
         ```

 ### Rereferencing